Local authorities: you can help protect forests

 Local authorities have a great opportunity to influence the way timber is harvested and processed, by making sure they're buying responsibly sourced wood and paper.
 That's why we have asked all local authorities to make a pledge to improve their timber purchasing.

 In 2011/2012 we ran the Local Authorities Pledge campaign.
 We asked UK local authorities to make a pledge to improve their timber purchasing.
 Local authorities could choose which pledge they wanted to make: Gold, Silver and Bronze.

 The campaign was a great success with 95 local authorities (almost a quarter of all local authorities in the UK) making a pledge, and we're now supporting them in achieving their goals.

-We're working with the UK government's Central Point of Expertise on Timber Procurement (CPET) who offer workshops for local authorities.
-And we offer email support for any questions on sustainable timber purchasing - contact Julia Young firstname.lastname@example.org.
+We're continuing to work with the UK government's Central Point of Expertise on Timber Procurement (CPET) team who offer workshops for local authorities.
+And we're supporting authorities who got on board with our What Wood You Choose timber pledges to complete their commitments.